A New Addition to the KEEN Family: On-Site Child Care

 “It changes the vibe of the workplace, I think, to have kids around,” Steve says.
 “People get so wrapped up in their little world and projects.
 And then some kids roll by in a stroller.
 For those thirty seconds, you can’t help but smile—it gets you out of your headspace.”

-And it’s all a new world to explore for Ansel and the rest of the KidsCare kids, who seem to be loving their time here at KEEN.
+And it’s all a new world to explore for the KidsCare kids, who seem to be loving their time here at KEEN.

 “It’s so one on one, and they are introducing new toys and activities all the time,” Steve says.
-“I think he has a blast here.”
+“I think my son has a blast here.”